 Areas of Expertise

-- Predictive equity
+- Predictive equity and validity

 - Program development